JohannAlpapara/Firebase-Auth-Expo/README.md

 ## Setup:

-- Create a `constants/ApiKeys.js` file and put your actual firebase config values:
+- Open `constants/ApiKeys.js` file and update these with your actual firebase config values:
 ```
 export default {
   FirebaseConfig: {